vullioud/torpor/README.md

-This is the repository of torpor an `R` (<https://www.r-project.org/>) package aiming at an objective and standardized distinction between torpid and euthermic metabolic rates (MR) measured in steady-state conditions.
+This is the repository of torpor an `R` (<https://www.r-project.org/>) package aiming at an objective and standardized distinction between torpid and euthermic metabolic rates (M) measured in steady-state conditions.
 Note: This package is not aimed for general use without careful researcher’s attention.